 According to the OSHA’s Fall Prevention Campaign, falls are the number one cause of death in the construction industry.

 A National Safety Council report revealed that, in the United States alone, slips, stumbles, and tumbles were the cause of 44.5 million injuries, which then resulted in a loss of $967.9 billion for businesses.

 If you review the list of the top ten common OSHA violations, you will notice that having proper personal protective equipment would have reduced the number of safety violations in each category.
-Specifically, requiring appropriate shoes can make all the difference.
-For example, shoes with sufficient slip-resistant soles would prevent countless missteps.
+Specifically, requiring appropriate safety shoes can make all the difference.
+For example, both slip-resistant shoes for men and women's non-slip work shoes would prevent countless missteps.

 According to the Bureau of Labor Statistics, each year, 60,000 foot injuries prevents people from going to work.
 And seeing as how every occupation, particularly the construction industry, requires mobility to some extent, everyone is vulnerable to foot injuries.

 You may not be able to anticipate every accident, but promoting foot safety can diminish the probability of both injuries and accidents.
 While you surely would provide up-to-date and secure ladders, you should also do the same for gear your workers use daily.